wuwowuyi/LLM-notes/Paper_GRPO_and_PPO.md

 GRPO is introduced in the paper [DeepSeekMath: Pushing the Limits of Mathematical Reasoning in Open Language Models](https://arxiv.org/abs/2402.03300), and is a variant of [PPO](https://arxiv.org/abs/1707.06347).

+The GRPO algorithm looks to me is like a clipped + KL regularized version of the basic reinforce policy gradient algorithm, especially the outcome supervision method.
+The process supervision replaces $r(\tau)$ as a reward-to-go value.
+$r(\tau)$ has high variance, that's why a group of outputs for each question $q$ is sampled, I believe.
+So GRPO trades sampling efficiency for computation efficiency (less memory footprint).

+The DeepSeekMath paper also talked about [RFT (Rejection Sampling Fine-tuning)](https://arxiv.org/abs/2308.01825).
+This RFT method first samples data from $\pi_{sft}$ or $\pi_\theta$, and then filter wrong and duplicated answers to generate new training data to further finetune $\pi_\theta$.
+It makes sense that online RFT with data sampled from $\pi_\theta$ has better performance, since $\pi_{sft}$ has a distributional shift.

 ### PPO
 PPO is a policy gradient algorithm.
 The objective function of PPO is: